 5.2 The Union agrees to represent all employees within the bargaining unit without regard to Union membership.
 The Union shall provide the Employer with thirty (30) calendar days’ notice of any change in the dues structure and/or the initiation fee structure.

-5.3 When the Employer hires a new employee covered in the bargaining unit, the Employer shall, within fourteen (14) calendar days of the date of employment, notify the Union in writing giving the name, hire date, address and classification of the employee hired.
+5.3 When the Employer hires a new employee covered in the bargaining unit, the Employer shall, within fourteen (14) calendar days of the date of employment, notify the Union in writing giving the name, hire date, home address, personal email, if known, work email address, home and cellular telephone numbers, and classification and pay rate of the employee hired.

 5.4 When provided with a "voluntary check-off" authorization in the form furnished by the Union and signed by the employee, the Employer agrees to deduct from that employee's pay, the Union's applicable dues and/or service fees, as prescribed in the "voluntary check-off" form.
 The full amount of money so deducted from the employee shall be promptly forwarded to the Union by check or ACH along with an alphabetized list showing names and amounts deducted from each employee.